 Our love for chili crisp’s distinct umami flavor, crunchy texture and light piquancy is nothing new.
 We’re crazy about the spicy condiment which doesn’t overpower the tomatoes in this recipe.
 In fact, it enhances them.

 There are many chili crisp brands on the market these days but we still love the old faithful standby – Lao Gan Ma Chili Crisp.
-You should be able buy a jar at your local Asian market or you can buy a jar from Amazon.
+You should be able buy a jar at your local Asian market or you can buy a jar online.

 Fresh Lime Juice